aoraki-labs/risc0/examples/hello-world/README.md

 For a step-by-step guide to building your first zkVM application, we recommend [this tutorial].

 ## Quick Start

-First, follow the [installation guide] if you don't already have the RISC Zero tools installed.
+First, [install Rust] if you don't already have it.
 Then, run the example with:
 ```bash
 cargo run --release